 Whisky runs through the city's industrial heritage like the Clyde itself.
 Which is why our gleaming new Scotch Whisky Distillery at the Queen's Dock has a touch of the inevitable about it.
-From here at the Pump House, the heart of Clydeside today, Customs & Excise kept a watch eye over exports of liquid gold.
-Turns out, our ancestor John Morrison built this very Dock in 1836 while he was busy building half the city.
+From here at the Pump House, the heart of Clydeside today, Customs & Excise kept a watchful eye on exports of liquid gold.
+Turns out, our ancestor, John Morrison, built this very Dock in 1836 while he was busy building half the city.
 One whole generation before our family discovered whisky.
 John also had a hand in raising Loch Katrine, whose pure soft water goes into making our new Single Malt Whisky today.

 Our family believes in making things well